 (New York Post)

-When it comes to trying to have a successful long distance relationship, statistics from 2015 show that this type of relationship is seldom doomed.
 More than half of them last long enough to turn into something more serious.
-People who have been in this kind of relationship claim that it has high chances of succeeding.
+People who have been in this kind of relationship claim that it has a high chance of succeeding.

-12. However, only 2% of high school relationships survive this phase.
+12. Only 2% of high school relationships survive the long-distance phase.

 As shown in the long distance relationship statistics, some studies have discovered that these relationships are more stable than those whose participants are physically closer.
 However, in some cases, that stability lasts only until they reunite and move to the same place to be together.